alaydeliwala/RPS/README.md

 ### Love to Help? :sweat:
 Are you great with React or React Native and would to help?
-Any help would be greatly  Email me: ahdeliwala@gmail.com
+Any help would be greatly appreciated.
+Email me: ahdeliwala@gmail.com

 ### Built with React-Native :sunglasses: